rozenn-pineau/Drought-paper/README.md

 # Herbarium and climate data analyses

 ### Extracting the climate data at each herbarium sample location
-Step (1) - find the closest weather station with mean temperature and precipitation dating back to 1828, which is our earliest herbarium sample.
+Step (1) - find the closest weather station for data for precipitation and temperature since 1840 (the farthest NOAA cliate report goes).

-Step (2) - extract the climate data for every year since 1828 for these weather stations.
+Step (2) - extract max temperature and total precipitation for the summmer months (June, July , August) for precipitation and temperature, separately.

+Scripts in the following folder : /Users/rozenn/Library/CloudStorage/GoogleDrive-rozennpineau@uchicago.edu/My Drive/Work/9.Science/1.DroughtProject/1.analyses/scripts/current/herbarium_prcp/

+Figure5B_analyses.Rmd is the latest version (Sep 25th) and the version we are submitting.

 ### Haplotype frequency change with climate change